murilo9/influencers-verifier/README.md

 - Build the article fetching query (subject, action, target)
 - Use the query to fetch related articles
 - For each related article, use the abstract to check if it 1) supports/contradicts the claim or is inconclusive/irrelevant and 2) the strength level of the support/contradiction.
-- Based on the previous check, get a claim "score", where -1 to 0 is debunked, 0 to 0.4 is questionable and > 0.4 is validated.
+- Based on the previous check, get a claim "score", where -1 to 0 is debunked, 0 to 0.4 is questionable, > 0.4 is supported, and null is unsupported.
 The amount of articles enhances the final score.
-- Based on the claim score, calculate the influencer score.
+- Based on the claims' scores, calculate the influencer score.

 Limitations: